 How Gastric Sleeve Surgery Changed My Life

-There are many weight-loss surgeries out there for people who fall into the obesity category (at my heaviest, I had a BMI of 56 and was morbidly obese).
+There are many weight-loss surgeries out there for people who fall into the obesity category (at my heaviest, I had a BMI of 56).
 I decided to go with gastric sleeve, which is a procedure that removes a large portion of your stomach, trimming it down to about the size of a banana.
 In return, I naturally consume less since my stomach is smaller.